Pedro-h-mattos/LaTeXCVTemplate/README.md

 Either way, you should have obtained a copy of the project files that you can edit on your local computer.

 ### Step Two: Usage
-Open the command terminal and run the command:
+Open a command terminal and run the command:

 ```
 pdflatex CVexample.tex